AnyBlok/anyblok_wms_base/doc/design_goals.rst

 Thanks to the flexibility of Anyblok, downstream developers are free to override anything from WMS Base, be it for quick workarounds or features.
-This means that we have no need to rush for anythin we'd missed, bug or feature, even if it's crucial for one application that we happen to maintain.
+This means that within WMS Base, we have no need to rush for anythin we'd missed, bug or feature, even if it's crucial for one application that we happen to maintain.

 In the case of features that end developers feel should be part of WMS Base, they can upstreamed later through pull requests,